BlackButterfli/group6_project/README.md

 # RUN PROGRAM #

-1. Open terminal and type
+1. Open terminal, type and press Enter: cd
-   cd
-2. Type in:
+2. Type in and press Enter:
    find . -type d -name "code" 2>/dev/null

    Again, Copy and save for later the path you got from after the ./
    Notice your path will end with /program_group6/code

-3. Type in:
+3. Type in and press Enter:
    bash run_program.sh

 You will now be welcomed in the main menu.